 Tides are rhythmic variations in vertical water level and in horizontal water motions (tidal currents) caused by the gravitational pull of the moon and sun acting on the mass of water in the ocean basins.
-To obtain tide predictions and other information about tides, contact the NOAA/National Ocean Service Ocean and Lake Levels Division.
+To obtain tide predictions and other information about tides, contact the NOAA National Ocean Service Center for Operational Oceanographic Products and Services.

 How do I prepare for a career in oceanography?
 I think I would like to work with marine mammals.
 Are there special requirements for this type of work?
 Also, how do I get a job with NOAA?